xanadu-lang/xats2js/docgen/CodeBook/Hello/README.md

-library file, the code in hello.cats, and the generated JS code from hello.dats, we have finally completed the task of building the webpage by simply adding a line for loading hello_dats.js (in the html file created for the aforementioned webpage)
+library file, the code in hello.cats, and the generated JS code from hello.dats, we have finally completed the task of building the webpage by simply adding a line for loading hello_dats.js (in the html file created for the aforementioned webpage).
+Please find the provided Makefile for streamlining this process.

 Happy programming in ATS-Xanadu!!!